chris-caballero/Skip-Gram-Implementation/README.md

 ### **Results**

+The first set of results is the [Tensorflow Projector](https://projector.tensorflow.org/?config=https://gist.githubusercontent.com/chris-caballero/2e058818e161d7362ae51368afa00eb4/raw/76d86fc5e085ca7a2d34b8e30cf4d73047405369/projector-config.json) of our final embeddings.
+Use this to get a lot of interesting information on the embeddings along with different dimensionality reduction techniques!

 In order to verify the results, I tracked the vectors during the training process and observed the convergence of probabilities.
 The implementation relies on a straightforward Python and NumPy approach, which inherently limits its scalability.
 However, it performs effectively at smaller scales, fulfilling its intended purpose and providing an interactive and engaging experience.

 #### Vector Movement Animation